Atri-Labs/framework-docs/docs/install_with_conda.md

 ### Next Steps

 If you are using the framework for the first time, we strongly recommend you follow the upcoming tutorial to create a simple app.

+### Problems?

+If you faced any problems during installation or have any other queries, you may reach out to us in our [Slack community](https://join.slack.com/t/atricommunity/shared_invite/zt-1e756m1at-bZBxngvw7KWWO0riI4pc0w).